Veridise/veridise-docs/saas/guide/pages/projects/create_project.md

 ## Project Paths

-Here, you must select the paths relevant to your project, which must be bellow project root selected in previous step:
+Here, you must select the paths relevant to your project, which must be below project root selected in previous step:

 * **Source path**: the folder containing the project’s source files
 * **Include path**: the folder containing the project’s dependencies, if any